qdrant/landing_page/qdrant-landing/content/blog/binary-quantization-andrey-vasnetsov-vector-space-talk-001.md

 ## Top Takeaways:

-Discover how oversampling optimizes precision in real-time, enhancing the accuracy without altering stored data structures in our very first episode of the Vector Space Talks by Qdrant, with none other than the CTO of Quadrant, Andrey Vasnetsov.
+Discover how oversampling optimizes precision in real-time, enhancing the accuracy without altering stored data structures in our very first episode of the Vector Space Talks by Qdrant, with none other than the CTO of Qdrant, Andrey Vasnetsov.

 In this episode, Andrey shares invaluable insights into the world of binary quantization and its profound impact on Vector Space technology.